 Possible Job Titles, Duties and Day in the Life

 The job title that you may have a CPA certification will depend on the institution that you work for, as well as the role that you are hired to play.
 For example, a business may want a regular CPA on staff to handle all of the books of business.
-This is an important job and would be a full-time position if the business has regular revenue that they must keep track of.
+This is an important job and will be a full-time position if the business has regular revenue that they must keep track of.

 In addition to keeping the books, a CPA may also be responsible for paying bills that the business owes such as overhead, utilities, or even cutting checks for staff and employees.
 CPAs may work with a company's payroll department, and they may also be present in the event of an audit from the IRS or other financial entities.
 They may also do some forensic accounting if a business needs to decipher their books from previous years.

 Taxes are perhaps the number one reason that CPAs are called on to help.
 Business owners who have changed their status from a "Sole Proprietor" status to an "S-Corporation" status, for example, need tax advice on which forms to fill out since they are going from being an individual only to a corporation.
 The forms and processes that are involved in filing taxes as an S-Corp are significantly different than those involved with a Sole Proprietorship.